Phrogz/RUIC/README.md

 If this file is in another location, you can tell the script where to find it either:

 * on the command line: `ruic -m path/to/MetaData.xml myscript.ruic`
-* in the ruic script: `metadata 'path/to/MetaData.xml' # before any 'app' commands`
+* in your ruic script: `metadata 'path/to/MetaData.xml' # before any 'app' commands`